 From audiogram to tinnitus, find all the terms commonly used for hearing loss and hearing aid technology.

-Basic Free Hearing Test
+Basic Free Hearing Check

-The very first step to better hearing is to get a free basic hearing test to determine your hearing levels.
+The very first step to better hearing is to get a free basic hearing check to determine your hearing levels.
 It only takes about 20 minutes.
 Best of all, it won’t cost you anything.
 If hearing loss is detected, then we will recommend further assessment with a qualified audiologist to see what you need to do next.
-The free basic hearing test is available to everyone aged 18 years and over.
+The free basic hearing check is available to everyone aged 18 years and over.

 Diagnostic Hearing Test